Inedo/inedo-docs/Content/proget/installation/proget-upgrade-guide/proget-upgrade-2025.md

 url-slug: "proget-upgrade-2025"
 ---

 ProGet 2025 is a major update, and this article provides information about what will change, the impact to your instance, and how to mitigate risk during upgrade.
+To get started—whether you’re upgrading or installing ProGet for the first time—visit the [ProGet downloads page](https://inedo.com/proget/download).

 ## Planning for Your Upgrade